gbolahanawe/Port-Scanner/README.md

 # Port-Scanner
-A python showing how to create a port scanner tool in cyber security
+A python script showing how to create a port scanner tool in cyber security